Tuition & Finances

 You can read more about these fees on the UBC Student Services website.

-Aside from the merit-based award, there are no other scholarships, grants or funding offered by UBC for MEL or MHLP students.
+Being a professional program, there are no scholarships, grants or funding offered by UBC for MEL or MHLP students.
 Students who require financial assistance are encouraged to look for external scholarships or loans that may be available to them.

 If you are a domestic student, you can apply for a federal/provincial student loan.
 Please complete your loan application as soon as possible after you receive your letter of acceptance, as it typically takes four to five weeks for loan applications to be processed.
 If you need help completing your student loan application, please visit UBC’s Student Services site for assistance.